-The National Board of Podiatric Medical Examiners (NBPME) administers a series of examinations designated the American Podiatric Medical Licensing Examination (APMLE).
-The licensing process consists of four components: APMLE Part I, APMLE Part II Written, APMLE Part II Clinical Skills Patient Encounter (CSPE), and APMLE Part III.
+The National Board of Podiatric Medical Examiners (NBPME) administers a series of examinations designated as the American Podiatric Medical Licensing Examination (APMLE).
+The licensing process consists of four components: APMLE Part I, APMLE Part II Written, APMLE Part II Clinical Skills Patient Encounter (CSPE) if required for the respective cohort by the NBPME, and APMLE Part III.
 The Part I and Part II Written exams are designed to assess whether a candidate possesses the knowledge required to practice as a minimally competent entry-level podiatric physician.
 Part III is a licensing exam designed to determine whether a candidate's knowledge and clinical skills are adequate for safe, unsupervised practice.